joanpablo/reactive_forms/README.md

             ),
           ],
           validationMessages: {
-            'required': 'You must select a payment method', },
+            ValidationMessage.required: 'You must select a payment method', },
         ),
       ],